hanny-bal/hanny-bal.github.io/_posts/2025-01-10-personal-hpc.md

 ---
 layout: post
-title: "Create your budget High Performance Computing cluster with a Raspberry Pi and Google Colab"
+title: "Create your own budget High Performance Computing cluster with a Raspberry Pi and Google Colab"
 excerpt: "Sometimes, your personal computer is just not enough when running big data workflows.
 At the same time, cloud compute is expensive.
 If you are struggling with the same issues, I have a solution: Your own HPC cluster based on a Raspberry Pi and Google Colab."
 minutes: 4
 ---